-18.Fraud, wasteand abuse
+Fraud, waste and abuse

-Fraud, waste and abuse (FWA) in Medicaid
+Fraud, waste and abuse in Medicaid

-- Both the federal government and individual states are establishing and monitoring Medicaid requirements designed to reduce FWA in the Medicaid program. - Healthcare FWA can involve physicians, pharmacists, beneficiaries and medical equipment companies.
+- Both the federal government and individual states establish and monitor Medicaid requirements designed to reduce fraud, waste and abuse (FWA) in the Medicaid program. - Healthcare FWA can involve providers, pharmacists, members and medical equipment companies.
 Success in combating healthcare FWA is measured not only by convictions, but also by effective deterrent efforts.